cjessett/phase-4/week-7/weekend.md

 can model a `Dog` or a `Guitar` using the new `class` syntax.
 Revisit ideas from assessments and see if you can make them just as easily in ES6 syntax.

+**The Widget Pattern**

+On Monday we'll cover a DBC-grown paradigm called "The Widget Pattern."
+It's not proprietary, but it's "React with the guts exposed."
+This is a very difficult day's work.
+I'd invite you to watch the lectures ahead of the lecture that will repeat, more or less, the same content.
+Watch the videos for the general "shape" and gist.
+This should make the lecture less challenging on Monday

+* https://talks.devbootcamp.com/node-and-npm-web-server : a re-hash of what we did today (setting things up) but gateways into what we'll cover Monday morning.
+* https://talks.devbootcamp.com/click-counter-no-widget : a baseline implementation that should be familiar to p2 grads
+* https://talks.devbootcamp.com/click-counter-widget : a different style of solution

+**RED ALERT**

+If you are fuzzy on these, and you shouldn't be, make **sure** you understand these before Monday.

 Concepts you need to have firmly squared away are:

 1. [JS Scope](https://www.youtube.com/watch?v=SBwoFkRjZvE)